twpark/csc1130syl/docs/contact.md

 * **Office**: OMH 243

 # Class Announcements
 The primary medium of announcements will be [Canvas](https://canvas.spu.edu).
-Some time-critical announcements can be cross-posted on Slack or via e-mail.
+Some time-critical announcements can be cross-posted via e-mail.
 Make sure to subscribe canvas updates and check the canvas page in a regular basis.

 # Contact methods
 * Canvas message